 Geomagnetic disturbances (GMDs) are caused by solar storms that result in distortions to the earth’s magnetic field.
 The interaction of the earth’s magnetic field and solar events can cause low frequency geomagnetically-induced currents (GICs) to flow along the surface of the earth and in the oceans.
 Reliability issues arise when GICs enter the power system from the earth.
 GMD Events have the potential to adversely impact the reliable operation of interconnected transmission systems.
 During a GMD Event, geomagnetically-induced currents (GIC) may cause transformer hot-spot heating or damage, loss of Reactive Power sources, increased Reactive Power demand, and Protection System Misoperation, the combination of which may result in voltage collapse and blackout.
 Specific impacts are dependent on geography, geology and topology.

 FERC issued Order 7791 in May 2013 directing NERC to develop reliability standards to address the potential impact of GMDs on the reliability operation of the Bulk-Power System.
 In response to Order 779 NERC created a two-stage project, 2013-03, and assembled standard drafting teams.
 Stage one was focused on creating an emergency operations standard, EOP-010-1, which was approved by FERC in June 2014.
 Stage two was focused on creating a new transmission planning standard, TPL-007-1.
 On September 22, 2016 FERC issued Order No. 8302 approving NERC Reliability Standard TPL-007-1 that establishes requirements to assess the vulnerability of the applicable registered entities’ transmission systems to GMDs.
-Applicable entities that do not meet certain performance requirements, based on the results of their Vulnerability Assessments, must develop a corrective plan to achieve the performance requirements of TPL-007-1.
+Applicable entities that do not meet certain performance requirements, based on the results of their Vulnerability Assessments, must develop a Corrective Action Plan (CAP) to achieve the performance requirements of TPL-007-1.
 In addition, FERC directed NERC to develop modifications to Reliability Standard TPL-007-1, which include the following:

 Modify the benchmark GMD Event definition set forth in Attachment 1 of Reliability Standard TPL-007-1, as it pertains to the required GMD Vulnerability Assessments and transformer thermal impact assessments, so that the definition is not based solely on spatially-averaged data;